Sri-Harsha/scpp/README.md

 ## SUGARCREPE++ Generation Pipeline

-We generate an extra caption using the Mistral model and human validate the generated captions.
+We generate an extra caption using the Mistral model and human-validate the generated captions.

 The steps to generate extra positive captions are shown below: